codeneuro/neurofinder/README.md

 Benchmarking platform and challenge for source extraction from imaging data.

-Develop algorithms interactively in standard environments using Docker and Jupyter notebooks.
-Have your algorithms automatically deployed and tested in the cloud using Spark.
+Develop algorithms interactively in the browser using Jupyter notebooks -- or download the data locally and develop in your favorite computing environment.
+Then have your algorithms automatically deployed and tested in the cloud.

 ## explore the data and algorithms in interactive notebooks
 1. Go to [neurofinder](http://neurofinder.codeneuro.org)